christopheranderson/azure-functions-node-harness/readme.md

     - Properties:
         - dirname: string
             - Which directory to look in for functions.
 Useful when tests are in a different directory than sample functions.
+        - moduleConfig: object
+            - instead of looking up function you can pass a function and it's function.json manually. mostly used internally.

 ### `#.invoke(data: Object, [cb: function])`